jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-cellular-automata.md

 (spot-is-off-grid? (generate-grid 5 5 0.5) -1 0)
 </code></pre>

+For simplicity, we'll say that these nonexistent neighbors are considered to be alive.
+(As a bonus, this rule tends to give our levels nice solid walls around the edges.)

 Now let's write a function that finds a given cell's neighbors.
-(In addition to the `draw-grid` function from last time, I've supplied a `draw-higlighted-grid` function that lets you see what your cell's neighbors look like.)
+In addition to the `draw-grid` function from last time, I've supplied a `draw-grid-highlighted` function that lets you see what your cell's neighbors look like.

 <pre><code class="cljs" data-preamble='(reset! canvas-id "canvas-2")'>
-(defn neighbors
+(defn neighbor-values
 [grid x y]
 (for [i (range (dec x) (+ x 2)) j (range (dec y) (+ y 2))